 Poor school attendance can result in academic underachievement, difficulty in making or keeping friendship groups and a loss of child’s confidence and self-esteem.
 Research has proved that children who have poor school attendance when attending primary school are more likely to truant when in secondary schools.

 We fully understand the need for children to recover from illnesses and recognise there are some cases where important medical appointments cannot be out of school time.
-However, the Pupil Parliament agreed that we should raise the profile of excellent attendance and unanimously voted to introduce the badges.

 We also award an attendance trophy in KS1 and KS2 to the class with the highest weekly attendance; they keep the trophy in their classroom for the week and receive an extra playtime.